 The situation of not knowing when current customers are going to churn is known as censored data.
-Survival analysis techniques have been designed to handle censored data, in order to describe and predict lifetimes of people, things and customers.
+Survival analysis techniques have been designed to handle censored data, in order to describe and predict the lifetimes of people, things and customers.

 Next, you can measure how the survival patterns vary between subsets of customers, such as those recruited via different channels or belonging to different segments.
-This will highlight the factors that have strongest influence on customer lifetimes, and may help you to make product improvements or introduce marketing interventions to retain groups that are at risk of churn.
+This will highlight the factors that have the strongest influence on customer lifetimes and may help you to make product improvements or introduce marketing interventions to retain groups that are at risk of churn.

 The ultimate application is to predict the decay curves for individual customers.
 While this can never pinpoint that the customer is going to churn on a specific future date, it does identify when they become more likely to leave than to stay.
-By knowing that a high value customer is likely to reach this critical stage in six months’ time, you are able to select an appropriate marketing treatment designed to retain them and time your intervention to have maximum effect.
+By knowing that a high-value customer is likely to reach this critical stage in six months’ time, you are able to select an appropriate marketing treatment designed to retain them and time your intervention to have maximum effect.

-By seeing that another customer is already likely to churn and that their departure is unlikely to be prevented cost effectively, you can avoid trying to keep them.
+By seeing that another customer is already likely to churn and that their departure is unlikely to be prevented cost-effectively, you can avoid trying to keep them.
 Instead, you can apply your retention budget to customers who could potentially be saved and are also sufficiently profitable to justify taking action.

 Survival analysis is an excellent example of statistics being harnessed by predictive analytics to create new insights and improve your marketing.